jjwygjj/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 ## Difference with Aptos Coin

 FA is a broader category than just coins.
-While fungible coins are just one possible use case of FA, it can represent a wider range of fungible items, such as in-game assets, event tickets, and more.
-FA is constructed using an object model, which provides the flexibility for customizable, detailed management and offers a new programming model based on objects."
+While fungible coins are just one possible use case of FA, it can represent a wider range of fungible items, such as in-game assets like gems or rocks, event tickets, and partial ownership of real-world assets.
+FA is constructed using an object model, which provides the flexibility for customizable, detailed management and offers a new programming model based on objects.

-The final goal of FA is to replace Aptos coin.
+Minimally, Aptos coin should be interchangeable with FA, it is up to the will of the ecosystem to dictate the whether or not Aptos coin is replaced by a FA equivalent.

 ## Structures

 ### Metadata Object

-FA metadata defines the type of FA.
-A metadata is defined in Move as:
+Within FA, metadata defines attributes of the type and other common features.
+The type, itself, is defined by the Object or address where this information lies.
+In other words, two assets with identical metadata but distinct Objects are not the same.
+The metadata layout is defined as:

 ```rust
 #[resource_group_member(group = aptos_framework::object::ObjectGroup)]